databand-ai/airflow-dashboards/README.md

-# airflow-dashboards
-Grafana dashboards and StatsD exporter config for Airflow monitoring
+# Grafana dashboards and StatsD-exporter mappings for Airflow monitoring